-(i) Committed to achieve Zero incidents of unfair harassment, bullying and/or unlawful discrimination practices including gender-based violence, sexual harassment, sexual abuse, corporal punishment, mental or physical coercion, bullying, public shaming, or verbal abuse of workers, etc. number of incdents 0 0 (ii) Committed compliance to enforced Zero tolerance approach to any child labour and/or modern slavery and/or forced labour of any kind within Frontken operations. compliance Yes Yes (iii) Committed compliance to meet and/or exceed the minimum wage/meet living wage in each country of operations. compliance Yes Yes INCLUSION AND DIVERSITY (i) Committed compliance to achieve a balance diverse and inclusive workplace; inclusive of race, nationality, gender, age, disabilities. compliance Yes Yes (ii) the Percentage of employees that are contractors or temporary staff. percentage 0% 0% (iii) the percentage of Frontken staff with a disability per 100 employees; percentage 0.24% 0.57% (iv) the percentage of women in the Frontken workforce. percentage 16.28% 19.94% (v) Number of nationalities in the Frontken workforce. number 8 8
+HUMAN RIGHTS (Continued) (c) Long Term Goal by 2050 (i) Achieve Zero incidents of unfair harassment, bullying and/or unlawful discrimination practices including gender-based violence, sexual harassment, sexual abuse, corporal punishment, mental or physical coercion, bullying, public shaming, or verbal abuse of workers, etc; NA_TBD NA_TBD NA_TBD (ii) Enforced Zero tolerance approach to any child labour and/or modern slavery and/or forced labour of any kind within Frontken operations and supply chain; - (iii) Committed to meet and/or exceed the minimum wave (most living wave) NA_TBD NA_TBD NA_TBD the minimum wage/meet living wage in each country of operations. (a) Short Term Goal by 2025 (i) Committed compliance to achieve a balance diverse and inclusive workplace; inclusive of race, nationality, gender, age, disabilities. compliance Yes Yes Yes (ii) the Percentage of employees that are contractors or temporary staff. percentage 0% 0% 0% (iii) the percentage of Frontken staff with a disability per 100 employees; percentage 24% 57% 62% INCLUSION AND DIVERSITY (v) the percentage of women in the Frontken workforce. percentage 16.28% 19.94% 17.39% (iv) Number of nationalities in the Frontken workforce.
+[Malaysia, Singapore, India, China, Taiwan, Philippines, Myanmar, Vietnam] number 8 8 8 (vi) Committed compliance to hire, develop, reward, promote and retain any employee purely based on their talents, commitment, potential and the results their achievement. compliance Yes Yes Yes